elya-le/elya-le/README.md

 ## Goals

-I'm passionate about building applications that address meaningful challenges while prioritizing privacy, accessibility, and inclusivity.
+I'm passionate about building privacy-focused, accessible technology that empowers marginalized communities.
-My goal is to use my unique perspective to contribute technology that truly empowers people.

 ## In progress Projects I'm actively building and refining:
 A privacy-first end-to-end encrypted messaging, scheduling and client management tool designed for service professionals whose client interactions begin in-person rather than online.
 Currently in user research and wireframe testing phase.